-In Estonia, social tax is an employer obligation only.
+In Estonia, social tax is an employers' obligation only.
 Employers pay social tax on payments in cash and in kind made to natural persons.
 Sole proprietors pay tax on their business income.
-Employers and sole proprietors are both obliged to pay social tax amounting to no less than the sum calculated from the monthly rate (in 2016, the minimum monthly basis for social tax is EUR 390).
-Sole proprietors also have an upper limit - calculated from the basis of fifteen times the minimum wage (in 2016 the minimum wage is EUR 430 per month, and the maximum basis for social tax payable by sole proprietors is thus 15×12 months $\times 15 \times 12$ months $\times 15$
+Employers and sole proprietors are both obliged to pay social tax amounting to no less than the sum calculated from the monthly rate (in 2022, the minimum monthly basis for social tax is EUR 584).
+Sole proprietors also have an upper limit for social tax - calculated from the basis of 15 times the minimum wage.

 The social tax rate is 33% (comprising a 20% social security contribution and a 13% health insurance contribution) and is paid by employers on top of gross salaries.
-From 2017 the social tax rate will be 32.5%, falling to 32% from 2018.